bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

-:mega: It should also be noted, whilst ongoing feature development on *vimfiler* has ceased, vimfiler is already feature rich **and** according to the project maintainer, bugs will be addressed.
+:mega: It should also be noted, whilst ongoing feature development on *vimfiler* has ceased, vimfiler is already feature rich **and** according to the project maintainer, issues will still be addressed.

 I use `<Leader>n`, which I inherited from my *NERDTree* days, to toggle a left-hand side project drawer whilst also equalizing existing splits.
 I also